Faisalsaddiqui/CodeAlpha-Chatgpt-Integration/README.md

 Database: MongoDB (or a preferred database for training data storage) Contributing
 We welcome contributions to improve this project!
 Here's how you can help:

-Fork the repository.
-Create a new branch for your feature or bug fix. bash
-Copy code
-git checkout -b feature-name
-Commit your changes.
-bash
-Copy code
-git commit -m "Description of changes"
-Push your changes and create a pull request.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.